rvflash/sama/README.md

 * `Kun`: side effects only (DB writes, HTTP calls where you handle errors internally).
 * `Chan`: maximum throughput, order doesn’t matter (idempotent / commutative workloads).
 * `San`: streaming and order matters (like re-sequencing responses for a client).
+* `Tsu`: running in parallel a function iterating from 0 to n not included, returning the result in order.

 ## Guarantees

 * No leaks: all goroutines exit once the input channel is closed and all work completes.
 * Ordering:
-  - `San` stable (input index order).
+  - `San`, `Tsu` stable (input index order).
   - `Chan` none (as-completed).
 * Throughput:
   - `Chan` tends to be the fastest.
-  - `San` adds a tiny reorder buffer proportional to “out-of-order window”.
+  - `San`, `Tsu` add a tiny reorder buffer proportional to “out-of-order window”.